Jacob-Stevens-Haas/mitosis/README.md

 The next time `mitosis.run()` is given the same experiment, it will
 1. Determine whether parameter names and values match parameters in a previously established variant.
-If they do not, it will either:
+It will either:
-   1. Reject the trial if the passed variant names match existing variants but with different values.
+   * Reject the trial if the passed variant names match existing variants but with different values.
-   2. Create a new variant for the parameter.
+   * Create a new variant for the parameter.
-1. do steps 4 to 9 above.
+2. Proceeds through steps 4 to 9 above.

 ## Abstractions

 **Experiment:** the definition of a procedure that will test a hypothesis.
-As a python object, an experiment must have a `Callable` attribute named "run" that takes any number of arguments and returns a dict with at least a key named "main".
-It also requires a `name` and `lookup_dict` attribute.
+As a python object, an experiment is a series of steps, each of which is a tuple of a `name`, a lookup dictionary, and a `Callable` that takes any number of arguments and returns a dict with at least a key named "main".
+All but the last also need a key "data" to pass to the next step.
+All but the first step need to accept an argument named data.

-In its current form, `mitosis` does not require a hypothesis, but it does require experiments to define the "main" metric worth evaluating (though a user can always define an experiment that sets the main metric to a constant).
+In its current form, `mitosis` does not require a hypothesis, but consider the "main" metric to stand in for a more formal hypothesis (though a user can always define an experiment that sets the main metric to a constant).

+When running in module mode (`-m` on command line), the lookup dictionary, name, and callable are all loaded from the module's `lookup_dict`, `__qualname__`, and `run` variables.
+Otherwise, they're configured in pyproject.toml.

 **Parameter**: An argument to an experiment.
-These are the axes by which an experiment may vary, e.g. `sim_params`, `data_params`, `solver_params`... etc.  When this argument is a `Collection`, sometimes the singular (parameter) and plural (parameters) are used interchangeably.
-Parameters can either be lookup parameters (which require the experiment to have an attribute `lookup_dict`) or eval parameters (which are typically simple evaluations, e.g. setting the random seed to a given integer).
+These are the axes by which an experiment step may vary, e.g. `sim_params`, `data_params`, `solver_params`... etc.  When this argument is a `Collection`, sometimes the singular (parameter) and plural (parameters) are used interchangeably.
+Parameters can either be lookup parameters (which use the step's' `lookup_dict`) or eval parameters (which are typically simple evaluations, e.g. setting the random seed to a given integer).
 Eval parameters which are strings need quotes.

+When running in module mode (`-m` on command line), experiments only have a single step, so mitosis associates all arguments with that step.
+In normal mode, the arguments for a step must be prefixed with that step name, e.g. `step1.noise_level`

 **Variant**: An experimental parameter assigned to specific values and given a name.